 Click.
-FLICK.
+Flick.
 Off.
 On.

 Young students away from home and struggling with the stress and the epidemic of suicide flooding through Colleges and Cities like a mental virus.
 ‘I don’t care’ is wrong.
 It is wrong to point fingers and blame, caring can help, turning away does not.

 During the 1990s I spent some time in Cockermouth in The Lake District, setting up a Community Choir.
 One weekend, wandering around the Town before our session later in the day, I bumped into a local carnival.
 The streets were crowded.
 Families, friends, children’s parades, doting parents, brass bands and bonhomie.
-Stalls with local foods, Pubs open, the people spilling out onto the streets, cafes selling ice creams and chips, and I felt suddenly and overwhelmingly lonely.
+Stalls with local foods, Pubs were open, the people spilling out onto the streets, cafes selling ice creams and chips, and I felt suddenly and overwhelmingly lonely.
 An exuberant crowd of friends, families neighbours, children and Grandparents; the lifeblood of a community.

-Looking back over my mind’s shoulder, back to the area in London to where I was currently living with my Daughter Kasia, I was looking at another community that I was not a part of.
+Looking back over my mind’s shoulder, back to the area in London to where I was currently living with my Daughter, I was looking at another community that I was not a part of.
 I have moved too often.
 I had no old school friends, no extended family, no history there.
 Was I ever a local?
 Part of a community?
 A sense of the familiar, being familiar, belonging?
-PART OF?
+A PART OF?

 Of course, I have met other sorts of people, kind and friendly, but in the main, all part of the coupled world.
 And I have learned, that unless you know the couples, both of them and very well, do not go in, do not for instance ring up and say,